tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 * **WEU DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 4th*

-On paper, this is the kind of roster that grows into its own after a year or two.
+In theory, this is the kind of roster that grows into its own after a year or two.
 In execution?
 OG is **BUILT DIFFERENT.**

 They didn't set the world on fire immediately, but they definitely hit their stride waaay quicker than anyone expected.
 And while these DPC results may not be as decorated as LGD's, this team* had strong showings at third party tournaments, including a recent 1st 🥇* place at *ESL Malaysia* near the end of August.